The Best Way To Prepare For A Long Haul Flight

 Avoid meat and fish

-If you can avoid animal proteins, dairy products, that’s the best.
-They only give that extra workload to your stomach and your body, adjusting to time zone transition.
+If you can avoid animal proteins and dairy products, that’s the best.
+They only add to the extra workload on your stomach and body as you adjust to the time zone transition.

 Pack your food

-The quality of food on planes is notoriously not good, so the best thing to do is pack your essential foods with you—light snacks, fruit bars, teas, etc.
+The food quality on planes is notoriously bad, so the best thing to do is pack your essential foods—light snacks, fruit bars, teas, etc.

-A long-haul flight means crossing several time zones, and the more time zones, the longer it takes to recover from jet lag.
-Moreover, you may have heard of this saying, “East is a beast, West is best” this is true when you fly east.
+A long-haul flight means crossing several time zones; the more time zones, the longer it takes to recover from jet lag.
+Moreover, you may have heard the saying, “East is a beast, West is best” This is true when you fly east.
 It takes much longer to recover than when you travel west.

 Tips for Sleep Comfort on The Plane

-Here are my best tips on improving sleep comfort on the plane that will stop you from feeling jet-lagged in a few days.
+Here are my best tips on improving sleep comfort on the plane, which will prevent you from feeling jet-lagged in a few days.

 Bring a travel pillow

 It can help you fall asleep and stay asleep longer.
-Good flight pillows are usually bulky and expensive, and because I love minimalist packing, I don’t take one.
+Good flight pillows are usually bulky and expensive, and I don’t take one because I love minimalist packing.
 However, the benefits outweigh the downsides, and it is worth purchasing one.
 At airport shops, there is a vast choice for all budgets.

 Pack a sleep mask

-It can be a lifesaver when you’re flying long-haul, mainly if it isn’t through the night.
-On short-haul flights, it can be great for having a quick nap, too.
+It can be a lifesaver when flying long-haul, mainly if it isn’t through the night.
+On short-haul flights, it can also be great for having a quick nap.
 I have tried many, and Tempur is my favourite travel sleep mask.

 Stretch your legs and move around in the cabin

 Sitting in a narrow space for a few hours can increase the risk of developing blood clots in your legs.
-Because of the lower blood oxygen level in-flight, blood cannot circulate properly, cause dizziness and lead to DVT (deep vein thrombosis).
-So circling your wrists and ankles to boost the blood flow, pulling your right knee up towards your chest and switch legs, as well as moving your shoulders up and down to release tension in your neck, are excellent and simple aeroplane exercise to do on long flights.
+Because of the lower blood oxygen level in flight, blood cannot circulate properly, causing dizziness and leading to DVT (deep vein thrombosis).
+So, circling your wrists and ankles to boost the blood flow, pulling your right knee up towards your chest, switching legs, and moving your shoulders up and down to release tension in your neck are excellent and simple aeroplane exercises on long flights.

 Wear the right plane outfit

-Loose clothes and pulling on some flight socks will help enhance your comfort and prevent ankle swelling and make you feel warm and comfy when falling asleep.
+Loose clothes and pulling on some flight socks will help enhance your comfort, prevent ankle swelling, and make you feel warm and comfy when falling asleep.

-The above tips are great to help you prepare your body for a long flight.
-On the days that follow the trip, make sure to continue with good self-care.
+The above tips are great for preparing your body for a long flight.
+On the days following the trip, make sure to continue with good self-care.

 This post will help you choose what to wear for your long-haul flight.

-Give your immune system a boost by walking in parks, exposing yourself to daylight, filling your lungs with fresh air, and most importantly, eating freshly cooked food with plenty of vitamins and essential nutrients.
+Walk in parks, expose yourself to daylight, fill your lungs with fresh air, and, most importantly, eat freshly cooked food with plenty of vitamins and essential nutrients to boost your immune system.

 Lesley